 If you have questions about the assessed or taxable value of your property, please contact the PVA Office at (859) 334-2181, or visit the PVA website at www.boonepva.ky.gov

-If you wish to dispute the assessed value of your property for the 2014 tax year, you may do so online from October 1st–May 1st at www.boonepvaappeals.com or you may call or e–mail Marcie to set up a conference at either (859) 334–4817 or email@example.com.
-Once you submit your information someone from our office will contact you to hold a conference.
-Any taxpayer desiring to appeal an assessment on real property made by the PVA must first have a conference with the PVA office before May 19th, 2014.
-Unfortunately, we are unable to make any changes to the 2013 assessed value.
+If you wish to dispute the assessed value of your property you may do so online from October 1st–May 1st at www.boonepvaappeals.com or you may call or e–mail to set up a conference at either (859) 334–4817 or email@example.com.
+Once you submit your information someone from the PVA office will contact you to hold a conference.
+Any taxpayer desiring to appeal an assessment on real property made by the PVA must first have a conference with the PVA office.

 Homestead or Disability Exemption